| Title: | Enhanced Implementation of Whittaker-Henderson Smoothing |

 Not used |

-Extrapolate the Whittaker-Henderson fit for new observations in a way that is consistent with the initial model fit.
+Extrapolate the model for new observations in a way that is consistent with the fitted values

 object |